OpenZeppelin/nile/README.md

        click.echo("Hello Nile!")
    ```

-2. Define the plugin entry points (in this case by using Poetry plugins feature in the pyproject.toml file):
+2. Define the plugin entry points (in this case by using the Poetry plugins feature in the pyproject.toml file):

    ```sh
    # We need to specify that click commands are entry points in the group `nile_plugins`